maxx0911/idleapi.tio/README.md

 # idleAPI.tio
 A discord bot that interacts with the Travitia API, specifically the IdleRPG portion.
-This bot is intended for selhosting.
+This bot is intended for selhosting, and as a demonstration what the API is capable of.

 # Installing
 ## Prerequisites